1pauling/HikingKit/README.md

 # HikingKit
 HikingKit is a high fidelity prototype of an all-in-one hiking application that helps user research, organize and document hiking trips.
-It is gears towards all-experience-level hikers and aims to help create a hiking community.
+It is geared towards all-experience-level hikers and aims to help create a hiking community.

 System Concept Statement